 The Special Fund is responsible for providing workers' compensation benefits to injured workers whose employers have violated the law by not providing workers' compensation insurance.
 These workers' compensation claims are called "no insurance claims."

 d.
 Liability for Apportionment Under A.R.S.
 23-1065(F)

-^{}Reported at a 75% confidence level
+Reported at an 80% confidence level.

 e.
-Processing of Insolvency/Bankrupt Claims Under A.R.S. §23-966
+Processing of Bankrupt and Defunct Self-Insured Employer Claims Under A.R.S. §23- 966